hliu860/tensorflow_gpu/README.md

 Need register on the Nvidia web then download.

 ## Xcode 9.2
-From apple app store.
+From apple app store,change its name to Xcode9.2.app then move it to Application. \
-change its name to Xcode9.2.app then move it to Application.
+Change to xcode 9.2 developer environment.
 ```
 sudo xcode-select -s /Application/Xcode9.2.app
 ```